tsender/auto_scene_gen/documentation/creating_scenarios.md

 ### ROS Objects

 Lists any publishers, subscribers, clients, services, and or timers monitored by this node.
 All instances of `<asg_client_name>` in the below topic names get replaced with the name provided by the `asg_client_name` parameter.
-All instances of `<asg_workerX>` are just place holders for the topic substring associated with an AutoSceneGenWorker (e.g., `asg_worker0`, `asg_worker1`, etc.)
+All instances of `<wid>` are place holders for a worker ID.

 **Publishers:**
 - Client Status Pub
   - Topic: `/<asg_client_name>/status`
   - Type: `auto_scene_gen_msgs/StatusCode`
-  - Description: Publishes the client node's status
+  - Description: Publishes the client node's status.
 - Vehicle Node Operating Info Pub
   - Topic: `/<asg_client_name>/vehicle_node_operating_info`
   - Type: `auto_scene_gen_msgs/VehicleNodeOperatingInfo`
-  - Description: Publishes important operating information to all registered AutoSceneGenVehicleNodes
+  - Description: Publishes important operating information to all registered vehicle nodes.
 - Scene Description Pubs (one for each worker)
-  - Topic: `/<asg_workerX>/scene_description`
+  - Topic: `/asg_worker<wid>/scene_description`
   - Type: `auto_scene_gen_msgs/SceneDescription`
-  - Description: Publishes the most recent scene description for the associated AutoSceneGenWorker
+  - Description: Publishes the most recent scene description for the associated worker.

 **Subscribers:**
 - Worker Status Subs
-  - Topic: `/<asg_workerX>/status`
+  - Topic: `/asg_worker<wid>/status`
   - Type: `auto_scene_gen_msgs/StatusCode`
-  - Description: Subscribes to the associated AutoSceneGenWorker's status
+  - Description: Subscribes to the associated worker's status.

 **Clients:**
 - Run Scenario Clients (one for each worker)
-  - Topic: `/<asg_workerX>/services/run_scenario`
+  - Topic: `/asg_worker<wid>/services/run_scenario`
   - Type: `auto_scene_gen_msgs/RunScenario`
-  - Description: Requests a specific scenario for the AutoSceneGenWorker to create and execute
+  - Description: Requests a specific scenario for the worker to create and execute.

 **Services:**
 - Analyze Scenario Service
   - Topic: `/<asg_client_name>/services/analyze_scenario`
   - Type: `auto_scene_gen_msgs/AnalyzeScenario`
-  - Description: Service for accepting `AnalyzeScenario` requests back from the AutoSceneGenWorkers
+  - Description: Service for accepting `AnalyzeScenario` requests back from the workers.
 - Register Vehicle Node Service
   - Topic: `/<asg_client_name>/services/register_vehicle_node`
   - Type: `auto_scene_gen_msgs/RegisterVehicleNode`
-  - Description: Service for AutoSceneGenVehicleNodes to register themselves with this client node
+  - Description: Service for vehicle nodes to register themselves with the client node.
 - Unregister Vehicle Node Service
   - Topic: `/<asg_client_name>/services/unregister_vehicle_node`
   - Type: `auto_scene_gen_msgs/RegisterVehicleNode`
-  - Description: Service for AutoSceneGenVehicleNodes to unregister themselves with this client node
+  - Description: Service for vehicle nodes to unregister themselves with the client node.
 - Notify Ready Service
   - Topic: `/<asg_client_name>/services/notify_ready`
   - Type: `auto_scene_gen_msgs/NotifyReady`
-  - Description: Service for AutoSceneGenVehicleNodes to indicate to this client node that they are ready to proceed
+  - Description: Service for vehicle nodes to indicate to the client node that they are ready to proceed.
 - Worker Issue Notification Service
   - Topic: `/<asg_client_name>/services/worker_issue_notification`
   - Type: `auto_scene_gen_msgs/WorkerIssueNotification`
-  - Description: Service for AutoSceneGenWorkers to indicate to this client node of any issues they encountered (e.g., rosbrige interruption)
+  - Description: Service for workers to indicate to the client node of any issues they encountered (e.g., rosbrige interruption).

 **Timers**
 - Main Loop Timer
   - Timer Callback: `main_loop_timer_cb`
   - Description: This is the main loop that runs until the node is destroyed.
-When it is running, it will publish the online status for the client, publish any vehicle node operating info for any AutoSceneGenVehicleNodes, publish the current scene description being ran in the managed AutoSceneGenWorkers, check/ensure the AutoSceneGenWorkers received their latest `RunScenario` request, and then call `main_step(wid: int)` and passes in the current worker ID being processed.
+When it is running, it will publish the online status for the client, publish any vehicle node operating info for any vehicle nodes, publish the current scene description being ran in the managed workers, check/ensure the workers received their latest `RunScenario` request, and then call `main_step(wid: int)` and passes in the current worker ID being processed.
 The `main_step` function is what you will need to override and is your primary entry point for creating and analyzing scenarios.
 The `main_loop_timer_cb` function will cycle through all managed worker IDs so you don't have to.

 ### Creating and Customizing the AutoSceneGenClient Node